-This guide for essential oil use gives you information related to aromatherapy and essential oils, how they work, and how to use them.
+This guide for essential oil use gives you information related to aromatherapy and essential oils, how they work, how to use them, and more.

 What is aromatherapy?